Sacramento Wrongful Death Attorney

 We Are Ready to Work On Your Case Today

-If you have lost a loved one due to the careless or negligent actions of another person, seek legal representation immediately.
-At Walkup, Melodia, Kelly & Schoenberger, we are ready to help you secure the compensation and financial support you are entitled to, which can include:
+If you have lost a loved one due to the negligent or intentional acts of another person, seek legal representation immediately.
+At Walkup, Melodia, Kelly & Schoenberger, we are ready to help you secure the compensation and economic damages you are entitled to, which can include:

-- Loss of future income and benefits of the deceased
+- Loss of future earnings and benefits of the deceased

 - Pain and suffering damages